 £1185 per person for April & October, £1275 per person for May to September.

 Prices based on two sharing double or twin ensuite rooms for seven nights on a bed & breakfast basis.

-Price includes ferry travel for car and passengers to Orkney from the Scottish mainland, and return to the island of Rousay, as well as flights to and from the island of Westray.
-We also include a full day small group guided tours on the Orkney mainland, the island of Rousay, and the island of Westray.
+Includes ferry travel for car and passengers to Orkney from the Scottish mainland.
+Return ferries for car and passengers is also included to the island of Rousay, as well as flights to and from the island of Westray.
+We also include full day small group guided tours on the Orkney mainland, the island of Rousay, and the island of Westray.

 Before your departure, you will receive personalised holiday information including full directions, recommended routes, and suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.